Resources for Families with Special Needs in Philadelphia

 The Vanguard School offers comprehensive student-focused special education and related clinical services.
 Students receive individualized academic, behavioral and vocational programming with a focus on functional, emotional and social skills development.
 The Vanguard school is committed to helping each student reach their greatest possible independence.

 Prompt and Play Wellness is a place for kids and teens to learn and develop social skills through exploration and play.
 This playhouse provides both individual and group classes including mentoring, life skills, therapy, adapted PE, and creative expressions.
 They also have family support with parent-facilitated support groups and “welcome to the neighborhood” sessions.
-They are constantly adding new groups and programs to fit the needs of the local community, so if you’re looking to start one — they want to help.
+They are constantly adding new groups and programs to fit the needs of the local community, so if you’re looking to start one, they want to help.

 The Greater Philadelphia Autism Society promotes lifelong access and opportunities for persons within the autism spectrum and their families, to be fully included, participating members of their communities through advocacy, public awareness, education and research related to autism.
-They have an active ASA Philly Facebook page worth checking out too!

 Sunshine Therapy Club, Inc. is a service that provides early intervention, occupational therapy, speech therapy, physical therapy, and special instruction for kids ages 0 to 3.
 Their mission is to empower families, so that they in return can empower their children.
-They have a “For Parents” area on their website, where parents can talk to other families, ask questions, read stories, or post their own.
+Additionally, they have a “For Parents” area on their website, where parents can talk to other families, ask questions, read stories, or post their own.

 Overbrook School for the Blind serves students with visual impairment and blindness.